irmen/prog8/docs/source/syntaxreference.rst

 	Level: block.
         This directive can only be used inside a block.
-        The assembler will include the file as raw assembly source text at this point, il65 will not process this at all.
+        The assembler will include the file as raw assembly source text at this point, il65 will not process this at all, with one exception: the labels.
-        The scopelabel will be used as a prefix to access the labels from the included source code, otherwise you would risk symbol redefinitions or duplications.
+        The scopelabel argument will be used as a prefix to access the labels from the included source code, otherwise you would risk symbol redefinitions or duplications.

 .. data:: %breakpoint